Sahih al-Bukhari: Reception

-Criticism

-Criticism has also been directed at apparent contradictions within Bukhari regarding the ahruf of the Quran.
-Some narrations state the Quran was revealed only in the dialect of Muhammad's tribe, the Quraysh, while others state it was revealed in seven ahruf.
 Certain prophetic medicine and remedies espoused in Bukhari, such as cupping, have been noted for being unscientific.
-Sunni scholar Ibn Hajar al-Asqalani, on the basis of contrary archaeological evidence, criticised the hadith which claimed that Adam's height was 60 cubits and human height has been decreasing ever since.
+Hadith scholar Ibn Hajar al-Asqalani, on the basis of archaeological evidence, raised concerns in accepting the hadith at face value which claims that Adam's height was 60 cubits and human height has been decreasing ever since.

-In the 2003 book The Idea of Women in Fundamentalist Islam, Lamia Shehadeh used gender theory to critique an ahaad hadith about women's leadership.
-Another hadith reported by Abu Hurayra was criticized by Fatema Mernissi for being reported out of context and without any further clarification in the Sahih.
-The clarification is given in a hadith reported by Aisha in al-Zarkashi's (1344–1392) hadith collection.
+In the 2003 book The Idea of Women in Fundamentalist Islam, Lamia Shehadeh used gender studies to critique an ahaad hadith about women's leadership.
 According to Charles Kurzman, this case raises the question of whether other narrations in Bukhari have been reported incompletely or lack proper context.
 In 2017, Rachid Aylal, a Quranist, published a book criticizing the Sahih, titled Sahih Al-Bukhari: The End of a Legend.
 It was banned in Morocco for disturbing spiritual security, due to pressure from Islamists.

 On August 29, 2022, Ministry of Justice of the Russian Federation has included Sahih al-Bukhari into the federal list of extremist materials (except containing surahs, ayahs and quotes from the Quran) after the Supreme Court of Tatarstan supported the Laishevo District Court's decision to recognize the Sahih as extremist with its appellate ruling of July 5, 2022.